 Students experience and explore music through listening, moving, creating and performing, using their voices and Orff instruments.
 The teacher emphasizes the exploration of sound, rhythm, beat, melody and form.
 The goal of the program is for students to understand, appreciate and enjoy music.
 Opportunities for students to create musical representations of their understanding are an important part of the curriculum, as are opportunities for performances at concerts and assemblies.

 Students participate in activities to develop basic skills, spatial awareness and their ability to work positively with their peers.
 As they mature, they’re expected to plan and reflect upon their actions to help improve future performance.
 Games are considered within broad categories to help students make connections between activities that share similar characteristics.
 Boys are required to take responsibility for preparing themselves for classes and helping to maintain a safe environment for all participants.
-Boys have the opportunity to represent the school on teams beginning in Form 4.
+Boys have the opportunity to represent the school on teams beginning in Year 4.

 The health and life skills teacher works in collaboration with the form teacher to promote the attributes of the IB learner profile.
 Links to the program of inquiry are made whenever relevant.
 The life skills of identifying feelings, emotion-management, problem-solving, conflict resolution and empathy are interwoven into lessons.
 The focus is on student identity and interactions.